Natural History Museum of Los Angeles County

-The Natural History Museum of Los Angeles County is the largest natural and historical museum in the western United States.
+The Natural History Museum of Los Angeles County is the largest natural and historical museum in the Western United States.
+The museum is located in Exposition Park, Los Angeles, next to the California Science Center.
 Its collections include nearly 35 million specimens and artifacts and cover 4.5 billion years of history.
-This large collection is comprised not only of specimens for exhibition, but also of vast research collections housed on and offsite.
+This large collection comprises not only of specimens for exhibition, but also vast research collections housed on and offsite.

 The museum is associated with two other museums in Greater Los Angeles: the Page Museum at the La Brea Tar Pits in Hancock Park and the William S. Hart Ranch and Museum in Newhall.
 The three museums work together to achieve their common mission: "to inspire wonder, discovery, and responsibility for our natural and cultural worlds."

 History

-NHM opened in Exposition Park, Los Angeles, California, United States in 1913 as The Museum of History, Science, and Art.
+NHM opened in Exposition Park, Los Angeles, California, in 1913 as The Museum of History, Science, and Art.
 The moving force behind it was a museum association founded in 1910.
 Its distinctive main building with fitted marble walls and domed and colonnaded rotunda, is on The National Register of Historic Places.
 Additional wings opened in 1925, 1930, 1960, and 1976.

 The museum split in 1961 into The Los Angeles County Museum of History and Science and the Los Angeles County Museum of Art (LACMA).
 LACMA moved to new quarters on Wilshire Boulevard in 1965, and the Museum of History and Science was renamed The Los Angeles County Museum of Natural History.
 Eventually, the museum renamed itself again, becoming The Natural History Museum of Los Angeles County.

 In 2003, the museum began a campaign to transform its exhibits and visitor experience.
 The museum reopened its seismically retrofitted renovated 1913 rotunda, along with the new "Age of Mammals" exhibition in 2010.
 Its Dinosaur Hall opened in July 2011.
 A new Los Angeles history exhibition, "Becoming Los Angeles", opened in 2013.
 The outdoor Nature Gardens and Nature Lab, which explore L.A. wildlife, also opened in 2013.